For more than 50 years, Zimmerman Industries has been making advancements and progress possible in the volumetric concrete industry.

 A local investor with a background in marketing, Irl Daffin, saw the potential, and worked with Mr. Zimmerman to manufacture and market these machines.
 Daffin Industries produced more than 2000 mobile concrete mixers during the 60’s and 70’s.
 During this period Mr. Zimmerman and Daffin Industries were instrumental in the rewriting of Standards and Specifications for concrete as; contractors, retailers, municipalities, states, and the US military took delivery of these machines and put them to work.

-The Zim-Mixer ® unit utilizes individual chains to move the sand, stone, and cement into the mixing chamber, in any combination desired.
+The Zim-Mixer unit utilizes individual chains to move the sand, stone, and cement into the mixing chamber, in any combination desired.
 Not only did this change enhance the usefulness of the mixer, but reduced maintenance costs by more than 75%.
-Zim-Mixers® remain the only volumetric mixer with this technology, and although Mr. Zimmerman retired from the day to day operations, the Zimmerman family carries on his tradition of innovation and customer satisfaction, remaining the leaders of the industry he began.
+Zim-Mixers remain the only volumetric mixer with this technology and the Zimmerman family carries on the tradition of innovation and customer satisfaction instilled by Mr. Zimmerman; to remain the leaders of the industry he began.